-- Insufficient work when the employee proposes to work.
+- Insufficient work at the times when the employee proposes to work.

 - Planned structural changes.

-3.5 If you still refuse the application, and the employee feels that their application has not been considered seriously, they may want to take further steps.
+3.6 If you refuse the application, the employee may want to take further steps.

-Or, encourage them to use a formal grievance procedure.
-It will also be much quicker than involving external parties.
+Or, you might encourage them to use a formal grievance procedure.
+This will also be quicker than involving external parties.

 This might be someone from Acas or some other mediator or conciliator.